AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/interactive-videos.md

 >[!NOTE]
 >
->De op URL gebaseerde methode van het verbinden is niet mogelijk als uw interactieve inhoud verbindingen met relatieve URLs, in het bijzonder verbindingen met Experience Manager Sites pagina&#39;s heeft.
+>The URL-based method of linking is not possible if your interactive content has links with relative URLs, particularly links to Experience Manager Sites pages.

-Opties voor Ongedaan maken en Opnieuw worden in de rechterbovenhoek van de pagina ondersteund tijdens de huidige sessie voor maken en bewerken.
+Undo and Redo options, near the upper-right corner of the page, are supported during your current creation/editing session.

-Nadat u de interactieve video hebt opgeslagen, wordt de video direct geopend in Voorvertoning.
+After you save your interactive video, the video is immediately opened into Preview.
 Van daaruit kunt u een voorinstelling voor een interactieve videoviewer selecteren en de video afspelen om bij benadering te zien hoe deze er voor klanten uitziet.

 **Om interactiviteit aan uw video toe te voegen:**